 The toll was for the bridge over the river, the River Stour, naturally, and while it's just an annoying traffic light, these days, there's evidence of some nautical activity that looks to be largely leisurely.

-The now toll-free road over the bridge heads north but there is a toll heading east along Sandown Road. £7 a day for access to a private estate and a shingle beach that's rightfully yours anyway, right kids?
-There's another road up from Deal where skinflints can supposedly snuck in for free[1], just saying like.
+The now toll-free road over the bridge heads north but there is a toll heading east along Sandown Road. £7 a day for access to a private estate and a shingle beach that's rightfully yours anyway, right comrades?
+There's another road up from Deal where skinflints can supposedly snuck in for free, just saying like.

 That fee should be enough to keep the riff-raff out and the golfers in although some nuddyism north of the beach has been reported.
 Hole in one?
-Let's just leave that one there, shall ^we?
+Let's just leave that one there, shall we?

-[1] Some fashionable fact-checking has just been employed and, well, no you can't, actually.
+As for snucking in for free, some fashionable fact-checking has just been employed and, well, no you can't, actually.

 It wasn't always all recreational cruising when the sea wasn't two miles away and Sandwich was a significant port.
 Significant enough to be awarded Cinque status, no less, but when the Wantsum Channel went and dried up, so did the cargo and with it the chance of somewhere to grab a sandwich.